czhou578/Learning/Kevin-Powell-Website-Video/landing-page/notes.md

 - visual style doesn't correspond to element you should be using in that case
 - data attribute on buttons, what for?
-- aria-label for screenreaders
+- aria-label for screenreaders (generally yes is better)
-- don't need fancy container, since its

 use em in media queries because that makes zoom in/out consistent across all browsers, em looks at browser default setting, and not root font size

 1fr unit:

-use "|" in html to separate utility from component classes only .button[data-type="inverted"]
+use "|" in html to separate utility from component classes only

+.button[data-type="inverted"]

 focus:visible on button